-In order to motivate students to stay active, I will occasionally share with the students how physical activity fits into my life.
+To motivate students to stay active, I will occasionally share with the students how physical activity fits into my life.

 Play a Leadership Role in the Development of the School Physical Activity Program

-Help students, parents, staff and community develop healthy behaviors.
+Help students, parents, staff, and community develop healthy behaviors.

 Develop a Wellness advisory.